Finding a Largest-Area Triangle in a Terrain in Near-Linear Time: Abstract

 \section{Abstract}

 A terrain is an $x$-monotone polygon whose lower boundary is a single line segment.
 We present an algorithm to find in a terrain a triangle of largest area in $O(n \log n)$ time, where $n$ is the number of vertices defining the terrain.
-The best previous algorithm for this problem has a running time of $O(n^2)$. \keywords{Terrain \and Inclusion Problem \and Geometric Optimisation \and Hereditary Segment Tree}
+The best previous algorithm for this problem has a running time of $O(n^2)$.\\